 WorkCover NSW has implemented the Work Health and Safety Regulation 2011 High Risk Work Licences which requires trainees to complete a recognised course of training and assessment by an RTO accredited by ASQA, prior to being assessed for a high risk work licence (HRWL) by an accredited WorkCover Assessor.

 Adept’s ASQA Registered RTO Number is 971701 and its WorkCover RTO Approval Number is RTO799955.

-The RTO will have the application forms you need for a new card after you have completed your training and assessment.
-You will then take those forms to your nearest Australia Post office as well as 100 points of ID.
 You will also need to bring with you a passport sized and quality photo of yourself with your name and date of birth printed on the back.